 “Tell them the story over cocktails this evening, although Amaya is busy with the play, Lauren might want to show her stuff.”

-Lauren is behind me, “I always want to show my stuff, what’s the deal?”
+Lauren is behind me, “I always want to show my stuff, when and where?”

 “Sloane will fill you in, lunch is ready, build your sandwich, just leave the plates and glasses when you’re done.”